MicrosoftDocs/fabric-docs/docs/data-engineering/load-data-lakehouse.md

 - Run a copy tool in pipelines
 - Set up a dataflow
 - Apache Spark libraries in notebook code
-- Stream with Eventstream
+- Stream real-time events with Eventstream
-- Create a shortcut to a Delta table from an Eventhouse
+- Get data from Eventhouse

 ### Local file upload